storj/docs/app/(docs)/object-mount/windows/features/page.md

 # Feature Guide: Windows Native App

-This page will provide details on unique and noteworthy features that are specific to the Object Mount **Windows Native App**.
+This page provides details on unique and noteworthy features that are specific to the Object Mount **Windows Native App**.

 Features that are global and apply to **all OS versions** of Object Mount (macOS, Windows, Linux) can be found in the [Global Features](#global-features) section below.